luwutyl/niriwm/README.md

 ranger

 ## Installation
-1. Create a folder called ".dotfiles" in your home directory.
+1. Create a folder ".dotfiles" in your home directory.

 `cd` \
 `mkdir .dotfiles`